Infrastructure Division

 Traffic Impact Analysis

-The Transportation Development Review division reviews Traffic Impact Analysis for development in the city to assess a projects impact on the transportation system and determine what/if any roughly proportional mitigations are required to serve that development.
+The Transportation Development Services team reviews Traffic Impact Analysis for development in the city to assess a projects impact on the transportation system and determine what/if any roughly proportional mitigations are required to serve that development.
 To begin the TIA process fill out the TIA Worksheet(PDF, 153KB) and upload it to the Traffic Impact Analysis workflow in Accela Citizens Portal.

 Transportation Exactions (Rough Proportionality)